 This course is an overview of recent scientific findings in the psychological study of antisocial behaviour, aggression, and criminal violence.
 In the first part of the course we will identify individual and social factors that seem to increase people's likelihood of engaging in antisocial and criminal behaviour.
 We will pay particular attention to developmental continuity, examining factors that lead to persistence or desistence.
-In the second part of the course we will examine such special topics as psychopathy, the assessment of risk to reoffend, and psychological treatment.
-The main goals of the course are to identify the outline of a general theory of crime and to think critically and scientifically about the causes of crime.
+In the second part of the course we will examine such special topics as female offenders, psychopathy, the assessment of risk to reoffend, and psychological treatment.
+The main goals of the course are to outline a general theory of crime and to think critically and scientifically about the causes of crime and its remediation.